PatrickEMcLean/DungeonMerchantStory/01-Draft.md

 "Eh, that's the way it is with magic.
 It's a blessing and a curse."
 He held the tip of the want over the first coin and waited.
 "So years ago there was Wizard named Numismator.
 And in the way of Wizards, he had a lot of money in a dark, secret dungeon.
 Either from robbing caravans or from buying and selling potions."
 He looked up at me with a shrug, "Probably robbing."
 The tip of the wand moved to the next coin.

 "So, word gets out, Numismator is a coin collector.
 Next thing you know, every ne'er-do-well and layabout in the known Kingdoms came to take a run at Numismator's horde.
 Ennh, I know there's one here," Boltac muttered as he moved to the next coin.

 "Well, he got sick of it, see.
 I mean he was a wizard.
 And with all these people barging into his business all the time, he couldn't get any wizarding done.
 So, the story goes. "

-"So, most people never notice creeping coins. "
+"So, most people never notice creeping coins."